pixicoder/pdb_conv/README.md

   * MOD - PsyTexx1 MOD;
   * SNA - ArmZX;

-At the moment, build scripts are only available for Linux and macOS.
-But this source code can be easily ported to any other system.

 Ways to copy PDB files to the PalmOS device:
 1) try to find pilot-link build for your system;
 2) use FileZ (or other PalmOS file browser) to copy PDB files from the SD card to the device's internal memory.